Volkswagen ID.3 practicality & boot space

 In This Review

-- 2Range, battery & chargingThe Volkswagen ID.3 is limited to one battery size for now, but it has enough range and charging capability to keep most buyers out of trouble
+- 2Range, battery & chargingThe Volkswagen ID.3 offers a choice of two battery sizes, with a third on the way.
+All promise enough range and charging capability to keep most buyers out of trouble

-- 3Running costsThe Volkswagen ID.3 should be much cheaper to run than an equivalent VW Golf for most drivers
+- 3Running costsThe Volkswagen ID.3 should be much cheaper to run than an equivalent Volkswagen Golf for most drivers – especially company-car users

 - 5Interior & comfortThe Volkswagen ID.3 feels well built, but the interior has a few too many cheap-looking plastic surfaces for our liking